openstack-archive/senlin/doc/source/user/clusters.rst

   +----------+------+--------+---------------------+

-Only 1 cluster record is returned in this example and its UUID comes after the the one specified from the command line.
+Only 1 cluster record is returned in this example and its UUID comes after the one specified from the command line.

 Creating a Cluster